Photo credit: Brooke Cagle

 Learn about the tools I use.

-UX Strategy and Research - The Vision of a Solution
+UX Design, Research, and Strategy- The Vision of a Solution

 UX Strategy comes up with a game plan for a product.
 A UX Strategy is closely inline with the business goals of an organization.
-Strategy spans products, services, platforms and interconnects different networks of users.
-Good strategy is not one goals but a direction to veer as you are pivoting.
-Research inspires and directs the strategy.
+Strategy spans products, services and platforms.
+It interconnects different networks of users.
+Good strategy is not one goal but a direction to guide you.
+Research and design inspires and directs the strategy.